iriiiina/nsu/README.md

 # Nortal Summer University 2017

-Workshop for testers 'What Tools To Use To Test Better?' by Irina Ivanova irina.ivanova@nortal.com
+Workshop for testers *What Tools To Use To Test Better?*

+Irina Ivanova, irina.ivanova@nortal.com

 ## Used Tools